Large Language Models for Scholarly Ontology Generation: An Extensive Analysis in the Engineering Field: Experiments

 \subsection{One-way vs. two-way strategies}

 The experiments for both standard prompting and CoT prompting are conducted in two different configurations.
 The one-way strategy simply asks for the relationship between $t_A$ and $t_B$.
-The two-way strategy involves asking the LLM to identify the relationship between topics $t_A$ and $t_B$, as well as the relationship between topics $t_B$ and $t_A$, when the order of the topics reversed.
-This straightforward approach helps to detect and potentially correct inconsistencies in the model's responses.
-This is feasible because the \textit{broader} and \textit{narrower} are inverse relationships, while \textit{same-as} and \textit{other} are symmetric.
-For example, if the model determines that $t_A$ is \textit{broader} than $t_B$, but also that $t_B$ is \textit{same-as} $t_A$, we can infer that at least one of these answers is incorrect.
+The two-way strategy involves asking the LLM to identify the relationship between topics $t_A$ and $t_B$, as well as the relationship between topics $t_B$ and $t_A$, where the order of the topics is reversed.
+This approach can naturally produce inconsistent responses, which may indicate potential issues.

-To manage these potential inconsistencies, we designed a set of empirical rules (cyan boxes as referees in both Fig.~\ref{fig:architecturesta} and \ref{fig:architecturecot}).
-These rules were designed to prioritise the development of the hierarchical structure.
+In order to detect and mitigate logical inconsistencies, we designed a set of empirical rules (cyan boxes as referees in both Fig.~\ref{fig:architecturesta} and \ref{fig:architecturecot}).
+The rules were designed to prioritise the development of a hierarchical taxonomy.

 Considering f(X) and s(X) as the relationship types respectively obtained via the \underline{f}irst and \underline{s}econd branches of the two-way strategy; and len($t_A$) as the length of the topic's surface form, the rules are established as follows: \begin{enumerate} \itemsep{0cm} \item broader :- f(broader) $\land$ s(narrower) \item narrower :- f(narrower) $\land$ s(broader) \item broader :- ((f(narrower) $\land$ s(narrower)) $\lor$ (f(broader) $\land$ s(broader))) $\land$ len($t_A$) $\leq$ len($t_B$) \item narrower :- ((f(narrower) $\land$ s(narrower)) $\lor$ (f(broader) $\land$ s(broader))) $\land$ len($t_A$) $>$ len($t_B$) \item same-as :- f(same-as) $\land$ s(same-as) \item broader :- (f(broader) $\land$ s(other)) $\lor$ (f(other) $\land$ s(narrower)) \item narrower :- (f(narrower) $\land$ s(other)) $\lor$ (f(other) $\land$ s(broader)) \item :- f(X) \end{enumerate}